KSchachmatov/mkdocs-website-kate-data/docs/index.md

 <div class="grid cards" markdown>

--   :material-rocket:{ .lg .middle } Fast Implementation & Shipping
+-   :material-rocket:{ .lg .middle } Fast Implementation & Strategy

     ---

-    I specialize in rapid prototyping and deployment of AI solutions.
-Coming from a developer mindset, I move quickly without cutting corners.
-I can help you go from concept to production in weeks, not months, giving you a competitive edge in today's fast-paced AI landscape.
+    I can evaluate your use case, recommend an approach, and build it.
+Most consultants do one or the other.
+I do both.
+Whether you need a workshop to figure out where AI fits or hands-on engineering to ship a prototype, I’ve got you covered.

--   :material-lightbulb:{ .lg .middle } Hands-On Technical Expertise
+-   :material-lightbulb:{ .lg .middle } Pragmatic, Not Perfectionist

     ---